A Guide for Prospective Board of Director Candidates

 Directors are elected to a four-year term, unless the election is to fill a vacancy.
 An average of 20 days per year is required to attend Board, committee and planning meetings.
 Additional days may be required for Director training and development courses or conferences.
 Related travel time for these events varies by Director.

 Directors receive a retainer for official association business and are reimbursed for related travel.
 Compensation is reviewed periodically to ensure it is competitive with other associations.

 For more information see Farm Credit Administrations Director’s Role guide.

 Interested?
-Complete an online profile form by June 1 for consideration by the Nominating Committee.
+Complete an online profile form for consideration by the Nominating Committee.